w3c/mathml-docs/gap-analysis/index.md

 </semantics>
 ```

-The `<csymbol>point<csymbol/>` element in the above example shows one style of markup that can be used to refer to operators that are not part of standard content MathML.
-It is used here to illustrate the style of parallel markup elements that could be used to represent the point example introduced above.
-Other strategies to handle references to symbols outside of MathML include URI-style attributes (`definitionURL`), and attributes that link into OpenMath content dictionaries (`cdbase` and `cd`).
+Content MathML has a few methods to associate meaning with a `csymbol`.
+One method is to use one of the ~140 predefined symbols.
+This is referred to as Pragmatic Content MathML.
+Neither `point` nor the other `csymbol`s used in the examples are part of Pragmatic Content MathML.
-The OpenMath dictionaries do not currently associate speech with the meanings they define and so are not a good candidate to point to.
+However, external dictionaries provide extensibility.
+For example, the `definitionURL` attribute could refer to the Wikidata definition of point (link); alternatively the `cd` attribute could refer to an OpenMath Conent Dictionary.
-A better approach would be to link to Wikidata as described in [this paper](http://ceur-ws.org/Vol-2307/paper51.pdf).
-For example, [the Wikidata definition of “point” is here](https://www.wikidata.org/wiki/Q44946); with the exception of `point-coordinate` (third example) all the other notations used in the examples including a $A'$ are already part of Wikidata.
+For simplicity, those are omitted in the examples in this section.
+One possible source of definitions that might be able to be used to associate speech with a definition is Wikidata (see [this paper](http://ceur-ws.org/Vol-2307/paper51.pdf) for more information).
+For example, [the Wikidata definition of “point” is here](https://www.wikidata.org/wiki/Q44946).

 <details markdown="1">
 <summary><span markdown="1">Line segment example $\overline{A'B'}$ </span></summary>